alvin0/redis-model/README.md

 ```

 ### Insert Statements
 To solve the issue of inserting multiple items into a table, you can use the inserts function.
-It will perform the insert within a transaction to ensure a rollback in case of errors that you may not be aware of.
 It is recommended to use array chunk to ensure performance.
 ```php
 use App\RedisModels\User;
 use Illuminate\Support\Facades\Hash;